 What seems like a harmless prank or graffiti tag on a local Scottsdale building could end in serious criminal charges, penalties, and lifelong consequences.
 The best way to protect your rights is help from an experienced lawyer.
-Contact the criminal defense attorneys at Hallam Law Group right away if you or a loved one is facing criminal damage to property charges in Phoenix.
+Contact the Scottsdale criminal defense attorneys at Hallam Law Group right away if you or a loved one is facing criminal damage to property charges in Arizona.
 We can immediately begin work on your case, giving you the best chance of escaping conviction or lessening the charges against you.

 “Criminal damage to property” in the state of Arizona can be described as a range of actions that ultimately result in actual damage to property, or even the intent to cause damage to property.

 Review Arizona Revised Statute Section 13-1602 for the full text of the law or speak with a Scottsdale criminal damage to property attorney, as the laws are subject to change.
 In the meantime, here is an overview of the state’s criminal damage laws to give you an idea of the charges you do face or might in the future.
 Someone commits criminal damage to property if he or she recklessly does any of the following: